atomino-framework/project/readme.md

 - `bin/atomino mig:migrate` - do the first migration (users)
 - `bin/publish.sh` - copy all files from `assets/public` to the `var/public` folder

+## Frontend

+This project uses svelte as frontend framework.
+Frontend project can be found in the `frontend` folder.
+These are separate projects - each of those has it's own root folder - embedded into your application.

+- You should install the dependencies:
+  - `cd frontend/admin`
+  - `npm install`
+- Build your code
+  - `npm run dev` - development build with watch, compiles directly into the `var/public` folder
+  - or `npm run build` - production build, it compiles into the `assets/public` folder
+    - to make it work you need to publish is to `var/public`

 ## Fonts

 (npm required)